ThoughtWorks-DPS/local-platform-environment/doc/kubernetes.md

 • configure minikube settings and start

+• Note, m1 (apple silicon) macs do not support hyperkit.
+A list of alternatives for vm-driver is here: https://minikube.sigs.k8s.io/docs/drivers/

 Typical settings for a MacBook Pro with 16Gb ram, but adjust to fit your machine.

 ```bash